spothero/ace/docs/settings-browsersync.md

 ---

 **key:** `browserSync`
-Optional.

-When included, BrowserSync can watch for changes in files not associated with webpack (such as stylesheets compiled by a Gulp task) and inject them into browser.
+When included, BrowserSync can watch for changes in files not associated with Webpack (such as stylesheets compiled by a Gulp task) and inject them into browser.

 ## `prefix`
 The prefix shown in shell when Browsersync events occur.